 I eagerly began to explore and quickly learned that most New Age music doesn’t delivers on its promises.
 For every gem like Michael Stearns’s Planetary Unfolding or Ray Lynch’s Deep Breakfast, there were 20 albums made by session musicians drenching themselves in faux-spirituality and tinkling on digital synth presets.
 Finding the occasional stand-out was enough to keep me going, at least until the mid-90s when Yanni’s Live at the Acropolis went platinum.
 At that point, I gave up altogether.

-As a youth, gazing upon the purple and teal of the New Age section’s covers, one album stood out above all others as the ultimate expression of the genre’s promise: Constance Demby’s Novus Magnificat: Through the Stargate.
-Its cover alone, featuring a starfield in something like warpdrive reaching into a blazing light portal, conveys the epicness of an 80s science fiction film while its all-caps Latin title gives it an exalted spiritual touch.
+As a youth, gazing upon the purple and teal album covers of the New Age section, one image stood out above all others as the ultimate expression of the genre’s promise: Constance Demby’s Novus Magnificat: Through the Stargate.
+Featuring a starfield in something like warpdrive reaching into a blazing light portal, the cover conveys the epicness of an 80s science fiction film while its all-caps Latin title gives it an exalted spiritual touch.
 But it’s the subtitle that really packs a punch: this isn’t just space music, this is a portal.
 A portal through a fucking stargate.

 Novus Magnificat’s liner notes also up the stakes, referring to it as “a Magnificat and Exaltate for digital orchestra, choral voices, and special electronic images,” and having “its roots in the Western sacred music tradition, and its themes in the timeless archetypes of the transformative journey.”

-As the genre has become rediscovered in recent years, with genuine masterpieces getting unearthed and reissued with astonishing regularity, I frequently dig through the genre looking for my own lost gems.
+As the New Age genre has become rediscovered in recent years, with genuine masterpieces getting unearthed and reissued with astonishing regularity, I’ve again started digging through the genre, looking for my own lost gems.
 In spite of being awed by Novus Magnificat’s cover and curious about its content as a kid, I never heard it.
 I don’t know why.
 My ability to explore the genre as a youth was reliant on my small allowance, the supply at my local CD store, and my dad’s occasional disappointed forays into the genre, so the opportunity to listen to it may simply have never presented itself.
 Yet I also wonder now if I avoided it.
 Perhaps I had known, even during the early, optimistic period of my explorations, that there was just no way in hell that Novus Magnificat would deliver.

 But Demby’s album was apparently powerful to a lot of people.
-In fact the album was in large part responsible for the New Age section’s appearance at my local record store at all.
+In fact the album was in large part responsible for the New Age section’s appearance at my local record store.
 Novus Magnificat was a huge hit in 1986—with 200,000 copies sold—and helped propel its label, Hearts of Space, into the limelight.
 Thanks to the success of it and Deep Breakfast, the following year a New Age category was added to the Grammy awards.
-For better or worse, Novus Magnificat was a seminal album, albeit for a genre that has since become the butt of jokes.
+For better or worse, Novus Magnificat was a seminal album, albeit for a genre that later became the butt of jokes.
 Could it be one of the genre’s few gems?
 After all, Deep Breakfast was a massive seller as well.
 But then so was Live at the Acropolis.